appacademy/SWEO-Part-Time-Resources/3-Module/1-week/2-day/README.md

 - `Classes` are used to style `elements`.
 In the `profile.html` example we have a `ul` `element` with many `li` `elements` nested inside of it.
 We can style all of the `li` `elements` with one CSS rule if they all have the same `class` name.

 ## `Project Time`

+You might want to use this [list of HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) as a reference when doing this project.

 [HTML from Wireframes](https://open.appacademy.io/learn/js-py---pt-may-2022-online/week-13---html-and-css/html-from-wireframes-long-practice) (2h)